yaml/www.yaml.org/Contributing.md

 You can easily contribute!
 Just fork, make changes and send us a Pull Request.

+## Changing the YAML Specfication files

+The YAML specs are published on yaml.org from this repository, but the source files for modifying them are located here: <https://github.com/yaml/yaml-spec>.
+Please submit spec related pull requests there.

 ## Adding a YAML library to index.html

 Thanks for adding a library we don't yet know about!